 Prices notwithstanding, Yankee Stadium’s offerings are the near perfect mix of more traditional ballpark fare, some fun local options, and upscale stuff accessible to all.
 In fact, it may have been a perfect score, except Parm is no longer a vendor, and those delicious chicken parmigiana “sangwiches” are no more.

 If you want a sit down meal, both NYY Steak and the Hard Rock Café can be visited by anybody.
 If you prefer grab n go there’s the cheesy delights at Big Mozz and smoky goodness from Mighty Quinn’s BBQ.
-I spotted a new Benihana stand offering teppanyaki vittles and the Benihana schtick.
+There’s a Benihana stand offering teppanyaki vittles and a modified version of the Benihana schtick.
 You can also get sushi, fried avocado bites, hot chicken sandwiches, bao, Kalua pork, and good burgers (the Burrata Burger from City Winery and Bareburger’s bison burger were good period not just ballpark good).
 The regular Nathan’s natural casing hot dog with red onions, kraut and mustard works too.
 And the Yankee Milkshakes are sinfully good.

 But the pièce de résistance is perhaps my personal favorite concession in the MLB (at worst, Top 3).
 The Lobel’s steak sandwich runs almost $20, and the cooking consistency is hit and miss.
 It’s sometimes overcooked; very rarely (ahem) it’s too bloody.
 But when you get a perfectly medium-rare one dipped just right, and garnish it with a little horseradish, fugetaboutit.